-identifier The object identifier of the name form (preferably its built-in name). name The set of symbolic names to be created for the name form.
-It is recommended that the name includes the name of the relevant structural object class, and has the suffix NameForm. description A natural language description of the name form.
-(ViewDS does not use this component, but it may be useful for a third-party DSA.) obsolete A flag that indicates that the name form is obsolete. information This component comprises the subcomponents described below.
+identifier The object identifier of the name form (preferably its built-in name).

+name The set of symbolic names to be created for the name form.

+It is recommended that the name includes the name of the relevant structural object class, and has the suffix NameForm.

+description A natural language description of the name form.
+(ViewDS does not use this component, but it may be useful for a third-party obsolete A flag that indicates that the name form is obsolete.